mikeluken/MauiSample/README.md

 Also note: if I just set ((App)Application.Current).MainPage = page without wrapping it in a FlyoutPage, the event is fired on iOS without a problem.
 So something about being a FlyoutPage doesn't work with the rotation on iOS.

+Place a breakpoint on MauiSample.UI.MainPage..OnSizeAllocated(): image

+It is hit when the page loads.
+But is not hit when the screen on an iPad rotates.